-Ref Controls Specified by SugarCRM Testing Performed by Linford & Company Results of Testing 7.14 SugarCRM audits successful and failed authentication events on firewalls.
-Inspected firewall logging and noted that successful and failed authentication events on the firewalls were continuously logged and audited, as necessary.
+Ref Controls Specified by SugarCRM Testing Performed by Linford & Company Results of Testing 7.13 SugarCRM scans the custom code base for security flaws within the SugarCRM platform.
+Inspected the most recent scans generated by the code scanning tools for each application in the SugarCRM platform and noted that the SugarCRM platform code base was scanned for security vulnerabilities and issues identified were remediated.
 No exceptions noted.
-7.15 Authentication events to the SugarCRM platform production infrastructure are audited.
-Inspected activity logs and noted that authentication events to the SugarCRM platform production infrastructure were audited.
+7.14 SugarCRM maintains logs of successful and failed authentication events on firewalls.
+Inspected firewall logging and noted that successful and failed authentication events on the firewalls were continuously logged.
 No exceptions noted.
+7.15 Authentication events to the SugarCRM platform production infrastructure are logged.
+Inspected activity logs and noted that authentication events to the SugarCRM platform production infrastructure were logged.
+No exceptions noted.
 7.16 SugarCRM uses automated mechanisms to integrate and correlate audit review and analysis processes to support investigations into potential suspicious or malicious activity.
 Inspected the monitoring tool and noted that automated mechanisms were in place to support correlation of audit events and the subsequent review and analysis process.
 No exceptions noted.
 7.17 The SugarCRM platform production environment is monitored using an active monitoring system that alerts upon reaching configured thresholds for CPU and disk utilization, read/write throughput, as well as server up/down status.
 Inspected the monitoring tools and noted that the monitoring systems were in place for the SugarCRM platform production environment and the production systems were monitored for CPU and disk utilization, read/write throughput, and server up/down status.
-No exceptions noted.
-7.18 Alerts from monitoring tools are sent to the notification system where SugarCRM personnel are notified of system events that need to be addressed.
-Inspected the monitoring tools and notification tool and noted that alerts from monitoring tools were integrated with the notification tool and SugarCRM personnel were alerted via the notification tool of system events related to the SugarCRM platform to be addressed.
 No exceptions noted.